 Founded Sept 2012

-Because of my extensive working dog experience, I did not last long in that community.
-I know what works with dogs, and I am quite open minded as to trying new things, which I often do.
+I know what works with dogs, and I am very open minded to trying new things, which I often do.
+I have learned that it is often the dog who dictates which training method you will use.
 I am also pretty blunt and to the point, and this does not seem to go over well with many people.
-If dogs are your passion, as they are mine, you just have to develop a backbone, and let any judgments or criticisms just roll off your back.
-I tell people, “I’m like a dog with a bone, I don’t let go.
-And I am a survivor.”
+If dogs are your passion, as they are mine, you just need to develop a strong backbone, stick to your principles, and let any judgments or criticisms roll off your back.
+I tell people, “I’m like a dog with a bone; I don’t let go.”

-Several years later I decided to get back into the military.
-Primarily, because I wanted that retirement, for my future, but also because I just missed the camaraderie, and the discipline and commitment that most military folks have.
-You just don’t find much of that in the civilian community; especially that commitment.
+Several years after leaving active duty, I decided to get back into the military.
+Primarily, because I wanted that retirement, for my future, but also because I just missed the camaraderie, and the discipline and commitment that most military folks have; especially that commitment.

 Upon entering the Oregon ANG, I was immediately offered a ‘once-in-a-lifetime’ opportunity; to go to Lackland AFB in San Antonio, Texas, to train dogs!
 I could not believe my luck!
 I stepped in it and came out smelling pretty doggone good.
 So I packed up my stuff and my three dogs, hitched up my 5th wheel RV, and headed down to South Texas.

 That assignment lasted for a year, training dogs, working in the Breeding program, and assisting with shipping dogs out to their new units of assignment.
 Then the Haiti earthquake happened, and that put the ‘kabosh’ on my assignment.
 Funding dried up pretty quick, with it all going to disaster relief operations.
 So in June 2010, I packed up my dogs and my 5th wheel, and headed home to Southern Oregon, ready to be a “weekend warrior” once again.